CHILDREN’S CENTER AUCTION

 5. Self-Care Skills (toileting/handwashing/feeding/toothbrushing/dressing, etc.)

-Once children have mastered the foundational skills in Stepping Stones II, they move onto stepping stones III to expand those skills: working on more complex communication, social skills, and functioning in a group.
-In this classroom, they prepare them for integration into a typically developing classroom before heading off to Kindergarten.
+Once children have mastered the foundational skills in Stepping Stones II, they move onto Stepping Stones III to expand those skills: working on more complex communication, social skills, and functioning in a group.
+In this classroom, the instructors prepare the children for integration into a typically developing classroom before heading off to Kindergarten.

-The Children’s Center’s Special Purpose Private School provides special education to children who are not quite ready to transition to public school as recommended by their Individualized Educational Plan (IEP) team.
+The Children’s Center’s Special Purpose Private School provides special education to children who are not quite ready to transition to public school, as recommended by their Individualized Educational Program (IEP) team.
 Our Special Education Administrator and Licensed Master’s Level Clinicians oversee educational technicians within the specialized classrooms in order to meet the goals and objectives outlined in the child’s IEP.
-The SPPS at the Children’s Center currently provides kindergarten through second grade education.
+The SPPS at the Children’s Center currently provides kindergarten through third grade education.

 Farmington Classroom